Alighan History, Family Crest & Coats of Arms

 The surname Alighan was first found in Kent where they were Lords of the manor of Allingham.

 Early History of the Alighan family

-Another 146 words (10 lines of text) covering the years 161 and 1613 are included under the topic Early Alighan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Alighan research.
+Another 79 words (6 lines of text) covering the years 161 and 1613 are included under the topic Early Alighan History in all our PDF Extended History products and printed products wherever possible.

 Alighan Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Alighan include Alingham, Allingham, Hallingham, Allighan and many more.

 Early Notables of the Alighan family (pre 1700)